The Greenpoint Environmental Education Center at Brooklyn Public Library

 Brooklyn Public Library(BPL) has received a grant through the Greenpoint Community Environmental Fund to create the Greenpoint Environmental Education Center.
 This new facility will be built as part of BPL’s total redesign of the current Greenpoint Library and will provide students and residents with environmental education programs, information and special collections that increase awareness and stewardship of the local environment.

-- A 6,500-square-foot environmental education center on the Library’s new 2nd floor, increasing public space by more than 80%
+- A second floor, increasing public space by more than 80%

 - Accessible green roof with open space for public use and native plant landscaping

-- LEED Silver Green Building Certification through “green” building components – including energy efficient windows; high efficiency heating, ventilation and air conditioning and lighting systems; water efficient plumbing systems and fixtures; rainwater harvesting and other storm water runoff and control systems; and alternative energy systems such as solar arrays and wind turbines
+- LEED Silver Green Building Certification through “green” building components – including energy efficient windows; high efficiency heating, ventilation and air conditioning and lighting systems; water efficient plumbing systems and fixtures; rainwater harvesting and other storm water runoff and control systems; and alternative energy systems such as solar arrays or wind turbines

 - Environmental and local history collections, resources and programs in partnership with local environmental organizations and educational groups

 Information in Polish